UBCOrbit/cdh_firmware_csdc4/stm32_examples/gpio_interrupt/README.md

 # GPIO Interrupt
-The purpose of this exploration was to determine how to execute a GPIO interrupt on the STM32F4.
+The purpose of this example is to show how to execute a GPIO interrupt on the STM32F4.